 Note: The procedures and requirements for applying for and receiving physical therapy may vary between countries.
 This information describes the current situation in Germany.

 Unless you are exempt from copayments, you have to pay 10 euros per prescription plus 10% of the treatment costs yourself.
-The cost of different treatments varies.
+The costs of different treatments vary.
 If, for instance, one treatment costs 20 euros, you will have to pay 22 euros for six treatments (the basic fee of 10 euros per prescription, plus 6 x 2 euros).

 For the medical conditions listed above, the costs of prescribed physical therapy (apart from the above-mentioned copayment fees) are often covered by statutory health insurers.
 If physical therapy is needed as a part of rehabilitative care, your accident insurer or pension fund will cover the costs.